richardagalvez/jekyll-now/_posts/2016-10-29-Research Update: 5.md

 macrocanonical.
 I was asked to give a lecture on deep learning networks in the physics department next week, so this will be a perfect reference.

-# AAAAS and grant writing
+# AAAS and grant writing

 This weekend I'm working on a section of a grant that I'm writing and finally finishing off my AAAS fellowship application.
 Gotta get to that!
 Oh and today's halloween.. which is unfortunate since I probably won't have a chance to get out and celebrate..